Ferret-san/Optimistic-Channels/README.rst

 OG Raiden Network Smart Contract repo: https://github.com/raiden-network/raiden-contracts

-Raiden Light client with Kovan Contract Support (SDK INITIALIZATION ISSUES): https://github.com/Ferret-san/light-client
+Raiden Light client with Kovan Contract Support: https://github.com/Ferret-san/light-client

+Note: if you don't see a token you minted or one of test tokens below available, go to devtools in your browser and in the console type: `raiden.monitorToken("address")`

 Optimisitc Ethereum Kovan Addresses
 -----------------------------------